-Diesel Engine Exhaust and some of it's components are known by the state of California to cause cancer, birth defects, and other reproductive harm.
+nents are known by the state of California to cause cancer, birth defects, and other reproduc-Diesel Engine Exhaust and some of it's compo California Proposition 65 tive harm.
 Leaking fuel is a fire and explosion hazard.
 Avoid serious injury or death from fire or explosion.